mighty-gerbils/gerbil/doc/reference/iterators.md

 ```
 :::

-Advances the iterator and return the current value.
+Advances the iterator and returns the current value.

 ### iter-fini!
 ::: tip usage